matthmr/sd/README.md

 - `SRCDOCS`: install source code documentation (no)
 - `TEST`: run test suite before installing (yes)

-that can be overwriten at `make` time.
-Those variables are initialised in `make/Flags.mk`.
+that can also be overwriten at `make` time if passed as `make` variables, but it is encouraged to pass them as options to the `./configure` script.

 To fully compile the SD suite, run `./configure && make install`. 'configure' *must* be run first as it will autogenerate make targets in the `Sources.mk` file.
 This project *does not* use the